My Dinner

 • 1 tablespoon olive oil

-• 1 teaspoon summer savory if not available substitute with ¼ teaspoon sage and ½ teaspoon thyme.
+• 1 teaspoon summer savory (dried) if not available, substitute with ¼ teaspoon dried sage (affiliate link) and ½ thyme.

 • salt and pepper to taste